 Indian River RMR Proceeding - On June 29, 2021, Indian River notified PJM that it intended to retire Unit 4, effective May 31, 2022, due to expected uneconomic operations.
 On July 30, 2021, PJM responded to the deactivation notice and stated that PJM had identified reliability violations resulting from the proposed deactivation of Unit 4.
 NRG filed a cost based RMR rate schedule at FERC on April 1, 2022.
 FERC accepted the rate schedule with a June 1, 2022 effective date, subject to refund and established hearing and settlement procedures.
 The Company reached settlement with a number of the intervening parties and the settlement agreement was filed at FERC on April 2, 2024 and is pending FERC review.
+Delmarva Power submitted to PJM and the Maryland Public Service Commission an update on its projected completion date for the transmission upgrades that would eliminate the need for the Indian River RMR.
+The new anticipated date is in December 2024, which is sooner than originally estimated by PJM.

 Independent Market Monitor Market Seller Offer Cap Complaint - On March 18, 2021, finding that the calculation of the default Market Seller Offer Cap was unjust and unreasonable, FERC issued an Order, which permitted the PJM May 2021 capacity auction for the 2022/2023 delivery year to continue under the existing rules and set a procedural schedule for parties to file briefs with possible solutions.
 On September 2, 2021, FERC issued an order in response to a complaint filed by the PJM Independent Market Monitor's proposal, which eliminated the Cost of New Entry-based Market Seller Offer Cap, implemented a limited default cap for certain asset classes based on going-forward costs and provided for unit specific cost review by the Independent Market Monitor for all other non-zero offers into the auctions.
 On October 4, 2021, as required by the Order, PJM submitted its compliance tariff and certain parties filed a motion for rehearing, which was denied by operation of law.
 On February 18, 2022, FERC addressed the arguments raised on rehearing and rejected the rehearing requests.
 Multiple parties filed appeals at the Court of Appeals for the D.C.
 Circuit, and on August 15, 2023, the Court denied the petitions for review.
 On January 12, 2024, the generator trade association filed a petition for review with the U.S. Supreme Court to overturn the August 15, 2023 judgment.
+On May 28, 2024, the U.S. Supreme Court denied the petition for review.